 Personal Interest Meets Choice and Self-Awareness

-George Walton Academy’s high school, which includes ninth through 12th grade, takes pride in balancing a challenging, college preparatory approach to academics with a wide array of elective offerings, co-curricular activities and other enrichment opportunities.
+George Walton Academy’s Upper School, which includes ninth through 12th grade, takes pride in balancing a challenging, college preparatory approach to academics with a wide array of elective offerings, co-curricular activities and other enrichment opportunities.
 Students, with an understanding of themselves as learners, may choose from several academic tracks or pursue intensive study in a specialized area of interest.

 Stepping Forward With Confidence

 During their final years at GWA, students have access to a variety of unique curricular and experiential opportunities that allow them to refine skillsets, build depth of knowledge and gain exposure to new perspectives.

 Through an appreciation of their own abilities and ambitions, high school students are encouraged to take ownership of the academic experience, both in and out of the classroom.
 Some may decide to pursue an Advanced Placement or honors track in one subject area while taking a less rigorous path in another.

 These individual choices, which focus students’ academic interests and prepare them for greater selectivity in post-secondary education, are guided by the caring and knowledgeable professionals in GWA’s guidance and college counseling offices.
 Working with students, parents and teachers, our counselors are available to help tailor the high school years to each student’s needs and aspirations.